 Ticket prices vary by season, and you’ll pay roughly three times as much to see the park in the summertime as you would in a shoulder season or the winter.

 As of writing this, visiting Plitvice from November to March costs 55 Kuna, 150 Kuna from April to June and in September and October, and 250 Kuna in July and August.
 Keep up to date with fees on the Plitvice Lakes Park Site.

 📚 Read More: What to Expect at Krka National Park, Croatia

 Can you swim at Plitvice Lakes National Park?

 Plitvice National Park is home to sixteen pristine, turquoise lakes that look absolutely heavenly to jump into.
 However, unlike at Krka National Park, swimming is not permitted at Plitvice, due to habitat and ecosystem protections in place.

 To avoid some nasty repercussions and to do your part in protecting the environment, take a dip elsewhere.

-As mentioned, Plitvice is absolutely brimming with waterfalls, and that’s probably a huge reason why you’re heading there in the first place.
+As mentioned, Plitvice is absolutely brimming with lakes and waterfalls, and that’s probably a huge reason why you’re heading to this heritage site in the first place.
 Trust me when I say that the falls will not disappoint, and take the opportunity of walking among them to practice your photography skills!